Alex Vömel: The Aryanization controversy

 The circumstances surrounding the seizure of Flechtheim's property and its transfer to Vömel has been a matter of debate in numerous lawsuits.
-Art historians testifying for the families of Jewish victims have said that Vomel Aryanized Flechtheim's gallery, seized property for himself and sold artworks that belonged to Flechtheim as his own, while Alfred Flechtheim died in poverty as a refugee in London.
+Art historians testifying for the families of Jewish victims have said that Vomel Aryanized Flechtheim's gallery, seized property for himself and sold artworks that belonged to Flechtheim as his own, while Flechtheim died in poverty as a refugee in London.

 While admitting that Vömel took over Flechtheim's gallery and joined the Nazi Party, art historians testifying on behalf of museums have described Vömel's role was to help Flechtheim and to support modern artists.
 The German Lost Art Foundation has written that Vömel "was wrongly regarded as the ariseur of the Flechtheim Gallery, whose liquidator was Alfred Schulte, who was commissioned by Flechtheim."

 Post war activities

 In 1946 Vömel restarted the gallery, initially on the first floor above the Franzen porcelain shop at Königsallee 42.
 On 10 October 1950 Vömel attempted to claim artworks by Carl Barthe, Paul Klee, Juan Gris, Karl Hofer, Pablo Picasso and other artists that he had seen mentioned in a newspaper article from the occupation authorities, however William Daniels, head of the Wiesbaden Central Collecting Point, dismissed the claim, stating, "We regret to have to inform you that no paintings or drawings of the artists mentioned in your letter nor bronze sculptures by Renée Sintenis or any ivory sculptures originating from the Kongo are at present held in the Wiesbaden Collecting Point, apart from those few of known origin which could not have come from your country house at Düren".

 Vömel died in 1985 in Düsseldorf.

 In 1953, his son Edwin (born 1928) entered the gallery business.
 In 1969 the gallery opened in the then newly built Kö-Center.
 After his father's death, Edwin moved the gallery to Orangeriestraße 6 (Carlstadt) in 1996.

 In 2014–2015, a German Lost Art Foundation research project investigated the provenance of the paintings and sculptures acquired between 1933 and 1945 for the Städtische Kunstsammlung Chemnitz and the "Kunsthütte zu Chemnitz" art association—predecessors to the Kunstsammlungen Chemnitz, and Vömel was one of the "relevant" people under study.